ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 > extra stack operands take more operations, but the same number of
 > bytes in most cases.

-*Note: Again I think that this example is rather contrived.
-I think we should substitute an example using predicate registers that are spilled to memory while a pair of nested conditional loops run on a vector register.
+*Note: I think we should add an example using predicate registers that are spilled to memory while a pair of nested conditional loops run on a vector register.
 Spilling predicate registers is something realistic that happens.
 Because it is a spilled register, the endianness matters and the problems with bit piece become obvious.

-### Section D.13 Figure D.66 replace:
+### Section D.13 Figure D.66 C implicit pointer example #1

+Replace:

     21$:   DW_TAG_variable
            DW_AT_name("s")